DanielOdiase/ExpenseTrackR/README.md

 ### Back-End Tools

 Node Js, MongoDB, Express JS
 ---

 ### The Problem
- Knowing how important it is to keep an accurate record of expenses but also how tedious it is typing/writing  down every single expense ,i decided to embark on creating a voice assisted Expense-Tracker.
+ Knowing how important it is to keep an accurate record of expenses but also how tedious it is typing/writing  down every single expense, I decided to embark on creating a voice assisted Expense-Tracker.

  ### The Solution